 It’s a good idea every spring to get your AC in good shape and ready to survive the long, hot summer.
 Nobody in South Florida wants to wake up to find that the air conditioner has gone out in the middle of July!
 Plus, regular maintenance and performance checks can help increase your AC’s lifespan.
-Ease your air conditioning system’s transition from barely being used at all to running nearly constantly with these 6 important tips, brought to you by Cousin's Air, Inc. With over 20 years of experience, we specialize in repairing, maintaining and replacing AC systems.
+Ease your air conditioning system’s transition from barely being used at all to running nearly constantly with these 6 important tips, brought to you by Cousin's Air, Inc. With 28 years of experience, we specialize in repairing, maintaining and replacing AC systems.

 AC Maintenance You Can Do Yourself:

 Clean and replace the filter.

 This is the easiest part of AC maintenance, and it should be done once a month.
 (The turn of the seasons is always a good time to replace your AC filter.)
 If you don’t keep a clean filter, your AC won’t run as efficiently, and you’ll end up recirculating dust into your home.
 Here’s how to do it.